 Free Time

 As for non-essential costs, Arabic coffee in a cafe usually costs 5-10 shekels, a cappuccino 6-10 shekels, an iced coffee 8-15 shekels, and smoothies usually 10-15 shekels, depending on the cafe.
 A cake or doughnut in a cafe can cost anywhere between 5-20 shekels.
 A meal in a nice restaurant costs around 30-80 shekels.
-If you want to visit various places in your free time, it will cost more for a taxi and for a hostel or hotel if you stay overnight.
+If you want to visit various places in your free time, getting a taxi and a hostel or hotel will cost more if you stay overnight.

 A barber charges 20 shekels for a man’s haircut.
 The gym or swimming pool at Hebron University is a great place to exercise, costing 50 shekels for one session as a guest.